-Most great leaders have someone who inspires or inspired them.
-You may call these heroes, mentors, coaches, or any other name used to describe someone who has direct influence on your personal and professional course.
+Most great leaders have someone who inspires or inspires them.
+You may call these heroes, mentors, coaches, or any other name used to describe someone who has a direct influence on your personal and professional course.

 Lincoln did not even win the majority of states when he was elected.
 There were numerous other candidates running for president at the same time.
 He won more states than any other individual running against him and therefore became president.

 Lincoln had political enemies, personal enemies, and southern enemies.
 In spite of all that Lincoln had to block his successful leadership, he persevered.
 As he put it, “A friend is someone who has the same enemies as you.”

 Lincoln’s force of character, integrity, and leadership skills kept the nation together.

 There were two driving forces in Lincoln’s life.
 First, he felt that slavery had to end.
 Second, Lincoln could not let the union come apart.
 Lincoln had friends that disagreed with him; politicians that would do almost anything to remove him from power; generals who didn’t want to follow him; and finally, enemies that would do anything to kill him.

 At one point, the confederate army was within striking distance of the White House, yet Lincoln remained in control and decisive as a leader.

 What would the world look like today if the union had fallen apart?
 Some may think it would be better.
 Others, myself included, feel it would be nothing like it is today.
 The United States has played an important part in shaping the world of today.
 Who would have helped the British and other allies defeat the Axis Powers in WWII?

 Winston Churchill faced many similarly difficult situations as Lincoln.

 He had many enemies of the same magnitude as Lincoln.
 Who would have lifted the British people to keep them stalwart in their indomitable spirit to never give in?
 In the midst of night after night of horrendous firebombing of the British people, Churchill found the resolve to keep them strong.